Samu-Physicist/FermiKAN/README.md

 ### 2. Analytic Integration of Kato's Cusp Conditions
 We explicitly embed Kato's cusp conditions into the KAN edges.
 By analytically absorbing the singular behavior at particle coincidence, the KAN is freed to focus solely on learning the smooth, residual many-body correlations—acting as a true, adaptive physical basis set.

+### 3. Parameter Compression & Speedup
+By utilizing physics-informed structural biases, FermiKAN achieves a staggering **~330x reduction in parameters** (1,328 vs 437,200) compared to the baseline FermiNet for the H2 molecule, while still converging to decent accuracy (-1.17 Hartree).
+This massive compression also translates to faster forward-pass execution (wall-time reduced from 687s to 115s).

+### 4. Glass-Box Interpretability & Exposing Spin Contamination
+The goal of PD-KAN is not just efficiency, but **XAI (Explainable AI) in Physics**.
+By stripping away the black-box MLPs and extracting the trained KAN weights, we attempted to translate the neural network's learned state back into mathematical formulas (LCAO molecular orbitals).
+Through this, we caught the AI red-handed: to lower the Coulomb repulsion energy within a single-determinant constraint, the network autonomously performed **Unrestricted Hartree-Fock (UHF) symmetry breaking**, introducing physical "spin contamination" (fictitious magnetism) as a mathematical shortcut.
+This exposes the "Bitter Lesson" hidden inside Neural QMC architectures, proving that FermiKAN can act as a neuro-symbolic debugger.

 ---

 ## The Future Vision: A Neuro-Symbolic Engine for Science